HarlanH/blog/content/post/2022-05-27-staff-data-scientist-comments-on-will-larson-s-staff-engineer-book/index.en.md

 > tolerant of evolution over time.
 Effective data models are not even
 > slightly clever.

+Ooh, data!
 For software engineers, data models are how the *software* represents the world that the organization and the software's users care about.
 It's critical to get right.
-For data scientists, we also care about representing the world, and we can be an important voice in ensuring that the work that we (and analysts, and business intelligence engineers, etc.) do actually approximates the real world well.
+For data scientists, we also care about representing the world, and we can be an important voice in ensuring that the data we use and the work that we (and analysts, and business intelligence engineers, etc.) do actually approximates the real world well.
 At the staff-plus level, we should have both the business context and the technical skills to help the organization be better at measuring, finding insights, and making decisions that reflect the complexity of the world, while working around problems in the systems that provide our data.

 > (p.
 192) \[From an interview with Katie Sylor-Miller at Etsy\]
 >